Children's ombudsman: Lithuania

-Mexico

 Netherlands

-As in Greece, the function of Ombudsman for Children (de Kinderombudsman) is embedded in the National Ombudsman office.
+In the Netherlands, the function of Ombudsman for Children (de Kinderombudsman) is embedded in the National Ombudsman office.
 Under legislation enacted in June 2010, and effective from April 2011, a Deputy Ombudsman, Marc Dullaert, was designated the first Ombudsman for Children.
 Both the National Ombudsman and the Ombudsman for Children report directly and independently to the Dutch Parliament.
 The role of the Ombudsman for Children is to promote the rights of the child in the public and private spheres by providing advice and information; advising the government and Parliament on legislation and policy that affects the rights of the child; investigating complaints or conducting investigations on his own initiative, and monitoring how complaints by children or their representatives are dealt with by the relevant bodies.

 New Zealand

-The Office of the Children's Commissioner (Mana Mokopuna) was founded under the Oranga Tamariki Act 1989, and the Children's Commissioner Act 2003 reformed the institution while bringing into domestic law the UN Convention on the Rights of the Child.
+The Children's Commissioner (Mana Mokopuna) was founded under the Oranga Tamariki Act 1989, and the Children's Commissioner Act 2003 reformed the institution while bringing into domestic law the UN Convention on the Rights of the Child.
 The Commissioner promotes awareness and understanding of the views and interests of children, conducts research and inquiries, and can investigate individual cases.
 A Young People’s Reference Group (YPRG), comprising young people between 12 and 18, assists the Commissioner and other government agencies in strategic planning and consultation with children and youth.
 The Children's Commissioner is usually a senior paediatrician or academic.
 The current Commissioner is Judge Frances Eivers who succeeded Andrew Becroft in 2021.

-In August 2022, the Sixth Labour Government passed two new laws replacing the Children's Commissioner with the Children and Young People's Commission and splitting oversight of the Oranga Tamariki system between a new Independent Children's Monitor and Ombudsman's Office.
+In August 2022, the Sixth Labour Government passed two new laws replacing the Children's Commissioner with the Children and Young People's Commission and splitting oversight of the Oranga Tamariki system between the Independent Children's Monitor and Ombudsman's Office.

+In late June 2025, the Sixth National Government passed legislation designating the Independent Children's Monitor as a stand-alone independent Crown entity, disestablishing the Children and Young People's Commission and reinstating the Children's Commissioner; effective 1 August 2025.